Nguyễn Kim Hồng: Life and career

 Her second film, a short video titled Lonely Strangers (2013), covered the lives and struggles of four migrant Vietnamese workers in Taiwan who had left their sponsoring employers due to harsh conditions and mounting debt from agent fees.
 The film covers their hiding in the mountains as they illegally work other jobs, and the deportation of one of the workers after he is caught by police.
 According to Tsai, both Kim Hồng and the migrant workers were apprehensive about each other, but slowly built up trust during filming due to their shared background and promises of anonymity for the workers.
 A sequel, feature-length film, See You, Lovely Strangers, won the award for Best Documentary at the 2016 Golden Harvest Awards for Outstanding Short Films.
 However, she faced a lot of stress and gossip due to the subject matter and the deportation of some of the migrant workers, and Kim Hồng took a year-long break from filmmaking.
 Additionally, See You, Lovely Strangers has not been publicly screened outside schools and film festivals to preserve the workers' privacy and trust.
 She curated a film festival in Yunlin for migrant workers along with her husband in 2015.
 As of 2016, she hosted Public Television Service's Far and Away (我在台灣 你好嗎; lit.
 'I'm in Taiwan, how are you?') television series about immigrants in Taiwan and designed a curriculum to teach heritage languages to the children of Southeast Asian immigrants in Taiwanese schools.

 In 2020, Kim Hồng produced the documentary And Miles to Go Before I Sleep (九槍; lit.
 'Nine Shots'), directed by Tsai, which covered the shooting and killing of Nguyễn Quốc Phi, an undocumented Vietnamese migrant worker, by a police officer in 2017.
 At the 59th Golden Horse Awards in 2022, the film won the Golden Horse Award for Best Documentary Feature; Kim Hồng delivered a speech prepared by Quốc Phi's family that conveyed their "grief and hopes".

+In March 2026, Kim Hồng was nominated to the board of directors of the Public Television Service.